Charles-Kaminski/notification-logger/README.md

    ```bash
    gnome-extensions enable notification-logger@charles-kaminski.github.io
    ```
-5. Log out of Ubuntu and log back in to force Ubuntu's Wayland service to reload extensions.
+5. If you made any changes and you are using Ubuntu, log out of Ubuntu and log back in to force Ubuntu's Wayland service to reload extensions.

 ## Disable and Uninstall Modern Notification Logger ##
 Your extension manager or GNOME Extensions website provides options to disable and uninstall.